Solanum mauritianum

 How do I control it?

-Additional safety note: Wear a mask and gloves when undertaking woolly nightshade control for a prolonged period as the the leaves shed fine hairs when touched which can irritate skin, eyes, nose and throat.
-The berries are toxic and handling the plant can casue nausea in some people.
+Additional safety note: Wear a mask and gloves when undertaking woolly nightshade control for a prolonged period as the leaves shed fine hairs when touched which can irritate skin, eyes, nose and throat.
+The berries are toxic and handling the plant can cause nausea in some people.
 Stock may also be at risk.

 CAUTION: when using any herbicide or pesticide PLEASE READ THE LABEL THOROUGHLY to ensure that all instructions and safety requirements are followed.